Student Online Safety & ICT Acceptable Use Policy – Student and Parental Agreement

 17. I understand that my use of the Internet and other related technologies is monitored and logged and can be made available to my teachers.

-18. I understand that these rules are designed to keep me safe and that if they are not followed, school sanctions will be applied, disciplinary action taken, and my parents/ carer may be contacted.
+18. I understand that these rules are designed to keep me safe and that if they are not followed, school sanctions will be applied, disciplinary action will be taken, and my parents/ carer may be contacted.

 19. I will report any activity by others which is not in keeping with these rules.